-- To encourage, promote and control International Competition between Members.
-To work together to develop world-wide competition in Tug of War and to strive for the reinclusion of the sport in the Olympic Games. - 2.
-To develop and intensify friendship and co-operation between the Association and all their Members. - 3.
-To set up Rules for Tug of War to ensure uniformity of control; to hold courses and examinations to set up International Panels of Tug of War Judges and Timekeeper Recorders. - 4.
-To regulate and control exclusively on the technical and sporting basis, World Championships, Continental Championships and International Competitions on the programme of major multi-sport event such as the World Games and the Olympic Games.
+- (1) To encourage, promote and control International Competition between Members.
+To work together to develop world-wide competition in Tug of War, to participate in global multi-sports events such as The World Games and to strive for the re-inclusion of the sport in the Olympic Games. - (2) To develop and intensify friendship and co-operation between the Association and all their Members. - (3) To set up Rules for Tug of War to ensure uniformity of control; to hold development and training courses and examinations to set up International Panels of Tug of War Judges and Timekeeper Recorders. - (4) To regulate and control exclusively on the technical and sporting basis, World Championships, Continental Championships and International Competitions on the programme of major multi-sport event such as the World Games and the Olympic Games.

-ARTICLE 4 - HEADQUARTERS
+ARTICLE 4 - Headquarters

 The Headquarters of the TWIF shall be determined by Resolution of Congress.
-For the time being it shall be in Lucerne in Switzerland and can be transferred to another country by a two-third-majority vote of Congress.
+For the time being it shall be in Lucerne, Switzerland, and can be transferred to another country by a two-third-majority vote of Congress.

-ARTICLE 5 - MEMBERS
+ARTICLE 5 - Members

-- 1. The TWIF shall consist of affiliated Members, which are recognized as the only Association controlling Tug of War in their respective Countries. - 2.
-The Association in Membership with TWIF shall recognize each other as the ONLY Associations controlling Tug of War in their respective countries, to the exclusions of all others. - 3.
-A Member will be regarded as in "good standing" with the status to participate in TWIF events such as championships and congress, only when all its obligations in terms of the appropriate annual membership fee and annual reporting have been submitted and acknowledged by the Secretary General and/or Treasurer.
+- (1) The TWIF shall consist of affiliated Members, which are recognized as the only Association controlling Tug of War in their respective Countries. - (2) The Association in Membership with TWIF shall recognize each other as the ONLY Associations controlling Tug of War in their respective countries, to the exclusions of all others. - (3) A Member will be regarded as in "good standing" with the status to participate in TWIF events such as championships and congress, only when all its obligations in terms of the appropriate annual membership fee and annual reporting, including anti-doping reporting, have been submitted and acknowledged by the Secretary General and/or Treasurer.

-ARTICLE 6 - CONGRESS
+ARTICLE 6 - Congress